Beautiful Eyes

 Beautiful Eyes is the second extended play (EP) by the American singer-songwriter Taylor Swift.
 It was released as a Walmart exclusive on July 15, 2008, through Big Machine Records.
 In later years, after the MP3 service got closed down, Walmart transferred the rights to Amazon for their Amazon MP3 service, where it remains exclusively available in the United States.

-Beautiful Eyes has a primarily country pop sound.
-It consists of alternate versions of tracks from Swift's 2006 debut album Taylor Swift and two original tracks—"Beautiful Eyes" and "I Heart ?"—which Swift had composed as early as 2006.
-The physical edition of the EP also features a DVD including music videos of singles from Swift's 2006 album.
+Beautiful Eyes consists of alternate versions of tracks from Swift's 2006 debut album Taylor Swift and two original tracks—"Beautiful Eyes" and "I Heart ?"—which Swift had composed as early as 2006.
+The physical edition of the EP also features a DVD including music videos of singles from Taylor Swift.

-Beautiful Eyes peaked at number nine on the US Billboard 200 and topped Billboard's Top Country Albums.
+Beautiful Eyes peaked at number 9 on the US Billboard 200 and topped BillboardsTop Country Albums.
 "I Heart ?", which had been released as part of a Best Buy-exclusive version CD of Taylor Swift, was released as a promotional single in June 2008.
 "Beautiful Eyes" was also released as part of Swift's promotional deal with the magazine Seventeen.

 Background

-Swift earned commercial success in the country music scene with her debut studio album, Taylor Swift (2006), and began working on her second studio album in 2007.
+Swift earned commercial success in the country music scene with her debut album, Taylor Swift (2006), and began working on her second album in 2007.
 During that time, she received a number of e-mails from fans requesting for new material to be released, which drove Swift into releasing Beautiful Eyes: "I thought this might tide them over till the new album comes out in the fall."

-Beautiful Eyes is musically oriented to country pop and country music.
-It includes new versions of tracks from Taylor Swift: an alternate version of "Should've Said No", the fifth single from the album, an acoustic version of "Teardrops on My Guitar", the second single from the album, a radio edit of "Picture to Burn", the fourth single from the album, and "I'm Only Me when I'm with You", a promotional single from the album.
+Beautiful Eyes includes new versions of tracks from Taylor Swift: an alternate version of "Should've Said No", the fifth single from the album, an acoustic version of "Teardrops on My Guitar", the second single from the album, a radio edit of "Picture to Burn", the fourth single from the album, and "I'm Only Me when I'm with You", a promotional single from the album.
 The EP also features two original songs, "Beautiful Eyes" and "I Heart?", which she previously wrote in 2003.
 The EP's DVD features music videos from the singles from Taylor Swift, as well as a music video made for "Beautiful Eyes" from footage from Swift's eighteenth birthday party.

 Swift did not want any misconceptions of Beautiful Eyes as her second album and therefore partnered with the American retail company Walmart to make the EP an exclusive release.
 The album was only made available through American Wal-Mart stores and Wal-Mart's website.
-Furthermore, it was made a limited release because Swift only allowed Big Machine Records to manufacture a certain number of copies of the EP.
+Furthermore, it was made a limited release because Swift only allowed Big Machine Records to manufacture a certain number.
 She said, "I’m only letting my record company make a small amount of these.
 The last thing I want any of you to think is that we are putting out too many releases."